WiseGuru/Community-Digital-Garden-Docs/bugs-and-fixes/troubleshooting-digital-gardens.md

 {: .warning}
 >The tokens are only visible *immediately after creation or regeneration*, and if you do not copy/paste it before you navigate away from the page, you will have to regenerate it.
->This is not the end of the world, just a *douleurs dans le cul*, as Google Translate tells me the French say
+>This is not the end of the world, just a *douleurs dans le cul*, as Google Translate tells me the French say.

 Here's [Ole's guide on creating a token from his site](https://dg-docs.ole.dev/advanced/fine-grained-access-token/), but let's go through each step below.
 1. Go to [this page](https://github.com/settings/personal-access-tokens/new) to configure the token.